kavyanambi/MSR-Project/README.md

 Findings of reproduction

+Process delta:

-Process delta: inspect4py extracts relevant code features, detects class and function metadata and identifies the main entry points for using it
+inspect4py extracts relevant code features, detects class and function metadata and identifies the main entry points for using it

-Output delta: output:
+Output delta:

 *The are few repositories with package which have customised scripts instead of setup.py,Those are not captured .

-*Some scripts are misclassified as tests therefore lot of scripts are missing when compared to given input file *If repo has different extension other than .py ,it does’t identify ex:html,java them as different file
+*Some scripts are misclassified as tests therefore lot of scripts are missing when compared to given input file

+*If repo has different extension other than .py ,it does’t identify ex:html,java them as different file

 Implementation of reproduction

 • Hardware requirements: 64bit CPU, 4 or more than
  works with both Mac or Linux OS